prestonharberts/bib/Bible/isa1.md

 > Listen, O heavens,
 > Pay attention, O earth!
 > For the LORD speaks:
->  “ I raised children, I brought them up,
+> “I raised children, I brought them up,
->  “ But they have rebelled against me!
+> “But they have rebelled against me!
 ###### 3
->  “ An ox recognizes its owner,
+> “An ox recognizes its owner,
->  “ A donkey recognizes where its owner puts its food;
+> “A donkey recognizes where its owner puts its food;
->  “ But Israel does not recognize me,
+> “But Israel does not recognize me,
->  “ My people do not understand.”
+> “My people do not understand.”
 ###### ¶ 4
 > Beware sinful nation,
 > The people weighed down by evil deeds.